 The Caterpillars of this species have been found living on the ground feeding on dead leaves of various species of MYRTACEAE.
 The caterpillars live and eventually pupate in an oval case constructed from two pieces of dead leaf joined with silk.

-The adult moth has brown forewings each often with a few vague dark spots.
+The adult moth has brown forewings each often with a few vague dark spots, and a reddish tinge around the edges.
 The hindwings are off-white darkening toward the margins.
+Unlike other Garrha species, the antennae have barely perceptible banding.
 The wingspan is about 2 cms.

 The species has been found in Australia in :